-The external audit that was ordered to check smart contracts took longer than we expected, and the final audit report didn’t include critical & high-severity bugs.
-As a result, the dev team themselves found uncovered bugs and performed the necessary internal testing for the issues not detected by the external audit team.
+We ordered an external audit to check smart contracts, but it took longer than expected, and the final audit report didn’t include critical and high-severity bugs.
+As a result, the dev team themselves found uncovered bugs and performed the necessary internal testing for the issues the external audit team did not detect.

-Rebalancing of the auto-picked NFT players after the actual drafting process: after the end of the drafting process, when users automatically receive their NFT players to build the initial team lineup, some of the users didn’t confirm their auto-picked NFT players.
-This led to the significant imbalance of NFT player tokens not only within a certain team/teams but between several divisions as well.
+Rebalancing of the auto-picked NFT players after the actual drafting process: after the end of the drafting process, when users automatically receive their NFT players to build the initial team lineup, some users didn’t confirm their auto-picked NFT players.
+This led to a significant imbalance of NFT player tokens within a certain team/teams and between several divisions.

 The scope of work was huge.
 The dev team hadn’t performed GameFi projects of this scale before.
-The whole game logic was on-chain in smart contracts, which is great for trustless decentralized games.
+Furthermore, the whole game logic was on-chain in smart contracts, which is great for trustless decentralized games.

 Disregarding the fact that many “blockchain” projects move complicated logic to their centralized back-ends, we implemented the Fantasy Football League with PlayOff and MegaLeague on-chain.

 We only used off-chain resources to get players’ scores.
-Taking into account the volume of the smart contracts’ code, we wrote all-around tech documentation and created a complicated Subgraph to pull all the data for the web application.
-All this led to an exponential increase in project complexity, many logic interconnections, and a much bigger scope of work.
+Given the volume of the smart contracts’ code, we wrote comprehensive tech documentation and created a complicated Subgraph to pull all the data for the web application.
+This led to an exponential increase in project complexity, many logic interconnections, and a much bigger scope of work.

-Four different teams worked within this project under the LeagueDAO umbrella: three separate development teams and one design team.
-This work implied constant and unstoppable synchronization between them on an everyday basis to perform the development process in a smooth and optimal way.
+Four teams worked under the LeagueDAO umbrella under this project: three separate development teams and one design team.
+This work implied constant and unstoppable synchronization between them on an everyday basis to perform the development process smoothly and optimally.

-As a result of our collaboration with LeagueDAO, we managed to implement all the necessary requirements and launch a new Fantasy Football platform in time, right before the official start of the NFL championship.
-All the aspects of this project development were successfully finished, and all the necessary amendments were made so that players could enjoy a true gaming experience on blockchain.
+Thanks to our collaboration with LeagueDAO, we could implement all the requirements and launch a new Fantasy Football platform in time, right before the official start of the NFL championship.
+We successfully completed all aspects of the project development and made all necessary amendments so that players could enjoy a true gaming experience on blockchain.